Fast quantum subroutines for the simplex method: Introduction

 It is known that for most practical LPs the maximum number of nonzeroes in a column is essentially constant; for example, on the entire benchmark set MIPLIB2010, less than 1\% of the columns have more than 200 nonzeroes (and less than 5\% have more than 50 nonzeroes).
 Similarly, the number of nonzeroes per row of the basis is small: on MIPLIB2010, looking at the optimal bases of the LP relaxations, less than $0.01\%$ of the rows have more than 50 nonzeroes.
 As $m, n$ increase, so typically does the sparsity.
 For example, the largest problem available in the benchmark set MIPLIB2017 has $m \approx 7.1 \times 10^6, n \approx 3.9 \times 10^7$, and $99.999\%$ of the columns have less than 30 nonzero elements; for the second largest problem, which has $m \approx 2.0 \times 10^7, n \approx 2.1 \times 10^7$, $99.998\%$ of the columns have this property.
-Hence, we expect many bases to be extremely sparse, and it is interesting to look at the scaling of the running time under the assumption that the sparsity parameters are constant, or at most polylogarithmic in $m$ and $n$.
-In this case, the running time of the oracle for the reduced costs in the gate model without qRAM is $\tilde{O}(\frac{1}{\epsilon}(\kappa n + \kappa^2 m))$, giving a total running time for pricing of $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(\kappa n + \kappa^2 m))$.
-Hence, for a well-conditioned basis and under the assumption (often verified in practice) that $d = O(\log mn)$, we obtain running time $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(n + m))$ for the quantum pricing subroutine, which can be reduced to $\tilde{O}(\frac{1}{\epsilon}n\sqrt{m})$ if the ratio $n/m$ is large; and running time $\tilde{O}(\frac{t}{\delta} m^{1.5})$ for the quantum ratio test subroutine.
-With qRAM, the gate complexity decreases further.
+Hence, although LPs may have ``global'' constraints leading to dense columns or rows, we expect many bases arising from real-world LPs to be extremely sparse, and it is interesting to look at the scaling of the running time under the assumption that the sparsity parameters are at most polylogarithmic in $m$ and $n$.
+In this case, the running time of the oracle for the reduced costs in the gate model without QRAM is $\tilde{O}(\frac{\kappa}{\epsilon}(n + m))$, giving a total running time to choose an entering column of $\tilde{O}(\frac{1}{\epsilon}\kappa \sqrt{n}(n + m))$, and the steepest edge pivoting rule is a factor $c_{\max}$ slower.
+Hence, for a well-conditioned basis and under the assumption (often verified in practice) that $d = O(\log mn)$, we obtain running time $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(n + m))$ for the quantum pricing subroutine, which can be reduced to $\tilde{O}(\frac{1}{\epsilon}n\sqrt{m})$ if the ratio $n/m$ is large; and running time $\tilde{O}(\frac{1}{\delta} \eta m^{1.5})$ for the quantum ratio test subroutine.
+With QRAM, the gate complexity decreases further, and the proposed algorithms achieve essentially linear scaling in $m$ and $n$: $\tilde{O}(\frac{1}{\epsilon} \sqrt{mn})$ and $\tilde{O}(\frac{\eta}{\delta} m)$, respectively.